The University of Nevada, Reno Ronald E. McNair Post-Baccalaureate Achievement Program is federally funded at $231,000.00 annually

 Graduated With Baccalaureate Degree: Spring 2007

-Masters or Doctoral Program Update: Accepted into the Chemistry Doctoral Program at the University of Wisconsin- Madison for fall of 2007.
+Masters or Doctoral Program Update: Graduated with a Doctoral Degree in Chemistry from the University of Wisconsin- Madison in fall of 2012.